-The grants program aims to assist local community groups and organisations to increase involvement and provide opportunities for Council and the community to work together.
-The Borough knows that groups often need support and annually makes a total of $20,000 in grant funding available through the Community Grants program.
+The program aims to assist local community groups and organisations to increase involvement and provide opportunities for Council and the community to work together.
+We know that groups often need support, so we make a total of $20,000 in grant funding available annually through the Community Grants program.